 Renewable Fuels Standard (RFS2)

-The Renewable Fuels Standard which requires biodiesel blending by petroleum refiners and importers is the industry’s most significant market driver today.
+The Renewable Fuels Standard requires advanced biofuel blending by petroleum refiners and importers and is the industry’s significant market driver today.

-The federal blenders' tax credit incents blending across all levels of the diesel supply chain; in particular regional jobbers and truck stops have access to more competitively priced biodiesel encouraging blending tanks, retail pumps and other infrastructure to be installed.
+The Biodiesel Tax Credit incentivizes blending across all levels of the diesel supply chain.
+Regional jobbers and truck stops, in particular, have access to more competitively-priced biomass-based diesel, encouraging blending tanks, retail pumps and other infrastructure to be installed.

 The federal biodiesel tax credit was first enacted in 2004.
 Qualified biomass-based diesel blenders or producers are eligible to receive a $1 refundable tax credit per gallon of biodiesel or renewable diesel used or produced during the blending process.

 For more information about the federal biodiesel tax credit, click here.